kirderf1/aftiktuna/aftiktuna-rust/readme.txt

 Notes:
 - "rest" doesn't heal health, instead it waits until stamina (a poorly visible stat that helps with dodging attacks) has recovered for the controlled character.
-- Interactions with the store does not yet have accompanying graphics to show what's for sale.
-You'll have to switch over to text-only for this one for now.